Last Updated on August 19, 2021 by Grow with Bovees

 Now, let’s look at the features that make the best walk behind leaf blower powerful, durable, and easy to maneuver.

-The engine size is measured in ccs, and the average walk behind leaf blowers should have a 199cc engine, which is a good amount of power.
+The engine size is measured in ccs, and the average walk behind model should have a 199cc engine, which is a good amount of power.
 Naturally, the more powerful the motor, the more leaves you can blow away fast, so look for those above 300cc for extra power.

 You also have the choice of a 2-cycle engine or a 4-cycle one on your walk behind leaf blower.
 A 2-cycle engine is more powerful but also makes more noise and needs a mixture of oil and gas to run properly.
 While a 4-cycle engine only requires gas and is quieter, it’s also more expensive and has less power than a 2-cycle one.